musfirajilani/musfirajilani.github.io/_pages/about.md

   - /about.html
 ---

-Musfira Jilani is an Assistant Professor in Computing at the National College of Ireland.
-Her journey into the field began during her Electronics Engineering training, where she developed a keen interest in robot navigation and spatial data and mapping.
-This eventually led her to pursue a Ph.D. in crowdsourced spatial data and automated mapping at the University College Dublin.
-Following her doctoral studies, Musfira engaged in postdoctoral research focused on spatial health and epidemic modelling at the Insight Centre for Data Analytics at the University of Galway.
+I am an Assistant Professor in Computing at the National College of Ireland where I research and teach data science and AI concepts and their applications.
+Whilst receiving training as an Electronics Engineer I developed an interest in robot navigation and spatial data mapping, eventually leading me to pursue a Ph.D. in Computer Science at University College Dublin with a focus on automated mapping.
+Next, I explored the applications of spatial data and mathematical modelling to pandemic preparedness and response as a postdoctoral researcher at the Insight Centre, University of Galway.

-Before her current role at the National College of Ireland, Musfira served as a Lecturer in Computing at Dublin City University and contributed to their MSc in Data Analytics programme at Princess Nourah University in Saudi Arabia.
+Before my current role at the National College of Ireland,I also served as a Lecturer in Computing at Dublin City University and worked onground for their MSc in Data Analytics programme at Princess Nourah University in Saudi Arabia.